 Clinical trials have long been vital to advancing how we prevent, diagnose and treat cancer.
 Traditional clinical trials, however, can be cumbersome and slow.
-With the application of precision medicine, new concepts in the design of clinical trials will increase the speed and flexibility of clinical trials and the likelihood that a trial will benefit more of the individuals who enroll.
+At CCR, we are enhancing the early development and clinical testing of new cancer therapies by closely integrating basic research with clinical science.

 Traditional clinical trials consist of three phases.
 Phase I first-in-human trials establish a drug’s safety and determine the appropriate dose for subsequent testing by slowly increasing the dose administered.
 Phase II assesses a drug’s efficacy.
 If early trials succeed, an experimental treatment progresses to phase III where trials are randomized to investigate the treatment’s safety and efficacy compared to current standard of care.
 This process can take years and typically requires participation by hundreds or thousands of people.